Last updated: May 20, 2023

 |External dimensions:||77 x 52 x 59 cm|

-One way to maximize your comfort while minimizing space requirements is to opt for a moon-chair-style camping chair.
-The OZtrail Moon Chair with Arms is by far our favorite in this category.
+One way to maximise your comfort while minimising space requirements is to opt for a moon-chair-style camping chair.
+The OZtrail Moon Chair with Arms is by far our favourite in this category.

 This quad-fold chair features a single piece of fabric that covers the steel tube frame.
 This single-piece seat design adds comfort by encasing you in padded fabric on all four sides.
 Cozy and comfortable, there’s nowhere else you’re going to want to be on a chilly night.
 When you’re done with the chair, it folds down to fit easily in a 102 cm long carrying bag.
 Weighing only 4.2 kg, this comfy chair is easy enough to haul from the car to the campsite.
 Plus, it can hold up to 120 kg.

 There’s a lot to love about this great Australian camping chair, but our favourite thing might be the wine glass holder.
 In addition to the drink holders sewn into each armrest, the OZtrail Moon Chair can also hold your wine glass via a specialty clip next to the cup holder.

 Nothing says relaxation more than a comfy moon chair, a glass of wine, and a roaring campfire.
 Add to that a 1-year warranty and a very reasonable price, and there’s no reason not to pick up one of these chairs.

 Is your favourite part of camping sitting in front of the tent, taking in the beauty of the great outdoors or staring up at a blanket of stars after the sun sets?
 Then the OZtrail Sun Lounge Jumbo is the only camping chair you’ll ever need.

 This comfortable lounge-style camping chair is perfect for resting your bones after a long hike or just for relaxing with your morning coffee.
 The entire seat length from the feet to the head features extra padding for luxurious comfort, even in the outback.